jasonflorentino/foodapp/database/README.md

 # `database/`

 Where the db file is.
-And everything else used to make it.i
+And everything else used to make it.

 # Source